lionell/pgapps/README.md

 ## How it works

-All the interactions with database is done via `database.Engine` interface.
+All the interactions with database is done via
 ```go
 type Engine interface {
 	Open() error